nodejs/node/deps/http_parser/README.md

 later usage, you can do that from the callbacks.
 (You can also `read()` into a heap allocated buffer to avoid copying memory around if this fits your application.)

+Scalar valued message information such as `status_code`, `method`, and the HTTP version are stored in the parser structure.
+This data is only temporarlly stored in `http_parser` and gets reset on each new message.
+If this information is needed later, copy it out of the structure during the `headers_complete` callback.

 The parser decodes the transfer-encoding for both requests and responses transparently.
 That is, a chunked encoding is decoded before being sent to